-To further obscure account details on the receiving system, the receiver SHOULD ignore the SMTP extension or the header field if the address specified has had one continuous owner since it was created. regardless of the purported confirmation date of the address.
+To avoid exposing account details unnecessarily, if the address specified has had one continuous owner since it was created, any confirmation date SHOULD be considered to pass the test, even if that date is earlier than the account creation date.
 This is further discussed in Section 14.